slhome2010/attributipro.doc/docs/tools/category-attributes.md

 :::danger
 For large stores:
 Do not select too many categories at once.
 There’s a risk that hosting restrictions on script execution time could cause the server to interrupt the operation due to a timeout.
 :::

-Upon completion, a corresponding message will be displayed, for example:
+Once the task is completed, a confirmation message will be displayed, for example:

 `✅ Success!
 Operation completed.
 Category attributes generated: 12.
 Attributes added to products: 758.`